Uncertainty in Graph Neural Networks: A Survey: Identifying Sources of Uncertainty in

 \section{Identifying Sources of Uncertainty in \gnns}

-In machine learning, uncertainty generally equals predictive uncertainty (PU), defined as the uncertainty propagated into the prediction results.
+In machine learning, (total) uncertainty generally equals \textbf{predictive uncertainty (PU)}, defined as the uncertainty propagated into the prediction results.
 For accurate estimation and application of uncertainty, it is necessary to first identify different sources of uncertainty.
 Predictive uncertainty is commonly divided into aleatoric and epistemic ones based on their inherent different sources~\citep{hullermeier2021aleatoric}.

 \textbf{Aleatoric uncertainty (AU).} Aleatoric uncertainty---known as data or statistical uncertainty---refers to variability in the outcome of an experiment which is due to inherent random effects.
-This often arises in the pre-processing stage, where the data collection may lack sufficient information, or contain noise and error.
-For example, a graph outlier detection dataset may fail to label all abnormal nodes due to the limited label cost.
-Notably, different from~\cite{munikoti2023general}, we follow the mainstream theory that aleatoric uncertainty can only be estimated but remains non-reducible by improving the \gnn~\citep{hullermeier2021aleatoric}.
+This often arises during the pre-processing stage, where data collection may lack sufficient information or contain noise and errors.
+As an example, collecting more data from the same graph distribution does not reduce aleatoric uncertainty; however, incorporating additional node features with non-overlapping information can reduce the inherent randomness.
+Unlike \cite{munikoti2023general}, we align with the prevailing theory that aleatoric uncertainty can be estimated but is non-reducible through improvements in \gnn~\citep{hullermeier2021aleatoric}, using it as the primary criterion to categorize existing literature.